| Author |

 Drain the oil.

-Weigh the drained oil.
+Weigh the used oil.

 Conclusion: